jannikmi/multivar_horner/paper/paper.md

 It should be noted that this most trivial representation is computationally very expensive to evaluate.
 In this particular case, for example, a polynomial evaluation based on arrays would require a total of 27 operations (exponentiations, multiplications and additions).

+Without taking common subexpression elimination into account, the number of additions does not need to be considered, since it remains constant irrespective of the polynomial factorisation.
+In the following we only count the number of multiplications for a less biased comparison to other polynomial representations.
+Note that every exponentiation is being counted as exponent - 1 operations.
+The number of multiplications contained in the canonical representation of a polynomial consequently is equal to the sum of its exponents.

 The following code snippet shows how to use `multivar_horner` for computing a Horner factorisation of $p$: